crabust/dNFT-web-app/README.md

 `{"name":"dnft7", "symbol":"SMB", "minter":"terra17lmam6zguazs5q5u6z5mmx76uj63gldnse2pdp"}`

 Fields `name` and `symbol` can be arbitrary, the only important field in `minter`.
-Only this address can mint original NFTs, which could be later used by the owners to produce derivative NFTs.
+Only this address can mint original NFTs, which could be later used by their owners to produce derivative artwork.

 <p align="center"><img src="https://user-images.githubusercontent.com/4420479/140645746-6bfd1330-55ce-4897-b905-978354049c6c.png" width=50% height=50%></p>